jwclary/Project-Portfolio3/README.md

 CE01: COMPLETE - Uses custom event handlers to show passed information with football Division teams.

 CE02: COMPLETE - Pulls data from a custom database holding information on Full Sail Classes

+CE03: INPROGRESS - Fill in the logic to create a tic-tac-toe game
 ***